xcore/sc_usb_device/module_usb_device/doc_design_guide/system.rst

 The XMOS USB device support is divided into the XMOS USB Device (XUD) Library (module_xud) and the USB Device Helper Functions (module_usb_device)

+Although only XUD is required to develop a full USB device it is highly recommended to use this the helper functions/wrappers in module_usb_device.
+The use of these will greatly decrease development time and reduced required verification and testing efforts.

 XUD library
 -----------